Monitors

 Where Reviewers Disagree

-Black levels and contrast are exceptional, but peak brightness falls short of MLA+ competitors, and at least one source found the overall HDR brightness underwhelming.
+The OLED black levels make HDR contrast exceptional, but the peak brightness trails MLA+ panels, and at least one reviewer found the real-world HDR brightness underwhelming.

 What Reviewers Say